TobiKick/DL-LF2/README.md

 **Optimization** Having a look at optimizing the Q function/learning reward, as the model is based on a simpler game and I think there should be some improvements possible when looking at the utilized data from the game

-**Saving/Loading Model** Saving/Loading the Model / the agents progress

 **Benchmark/Results** Creating some measurement, how well our agent is doing and then comparing it to the paper -> same method helpful (https://arxiv.org/pdf/1805.02070.pdf)

 ------------------------------------------------------------------------------------------------------------------